Composition (visual arts)

-The term composition means "putting together".
-It can be thought of as the organization of art.
-Composition can apply to any work of art, from music through writing and into photography, that is arranged using conscious thought.
-In the visual arts, composition is often used interchangeably with various terms such as design, form, visual ordering, or formal structure, depending on the context.
+In visual arts, composition (meaning "putting together") is the organization of an artwork.
+It is often used interchangeably with various terms such as design, form, visual ordering, or formal structure, depending on the context.
 In graphic design for press and desktop publishing, composition is commonly referred to as page layout.

 The composition of a picture is different from its subject (what is depicted), whether a moment from a story, a person or a place.
 Many subjects, for example Saint George and the Dragon, are often portrayed in art, but using a great range of compositions even though the two figures are typically the only ones shown.

 Elements of design

 The central visual element, known as element of design, formal element, or element of art, constitute the vocabulary with which the visual artist compose.
 These elements in the overall design usually relate to each other and to the whole art work.